polyaxon/polyaxon/site/docs/core/quick-start/scale.md

 it will start a tuning job based on a random search algorithm, finally it will run a container to print the best 5 models.

-The DAG itself if parameterized, we can pass different values for `max_loss` and `top`.
+The DAG itself is parameterized, we can pass different values for `max_loss` and `top`.

 ```bash
 $ polyaxon run --url https://raw.githubusercontent.com/polyaxon/polyaxon-quick-start/master/automation/dag.yml -P loss=0.002 -P top=10